tobsirl/AWS-Certified-DevOps-Engineer/README.md

 Consolidated billing enables you to consolidate payment for multiple AWS accounts or multiple Amazon Internet Services Pvt.
 Ltd (AISPL) accounts within your organization by designating a single account to pay for all charges.
 Consolidated billing is offered at no additional charge.

 Consolidation of reservations and volume discounts

+### Service Control Policies

+Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
+SCPs offer central control over the maximum available permissions for all accounts in your organization.
+SCPs are available only in organizations that have all features enabled.